jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "And in Paris, they're testing different airs in combustion.
 Everyone's trying to understand what makes fire burn hotter."

-"If we master this, the French can't beat us."
+"If we master this."
 The blacksmith stands.
 "I can build better containers.
 Seal them properly.
 We need pumps to move air from one place to another.
 We need—"

 "We need to write this down first," the merchant interrupts.
 "Record what we saw.
 So we can repeat it.
 So others can too."